 Elliot Group have announced that they have submitted a Planning Application to the City Council for the removal of the Piazza ‘Bucket’ Fountain from Beetham Plaza and re-locating it to an as yet undisclosed location (at their expense) so that they can build a much-needed boutique hotel on the public open space of the Plaza.
 They are currently in discussions with the city council about re-siting and places suggested so far include Williamson Square and the Strand.
+Those plans have now been put on hold whilst new documentation is prepared by the developer to counteract the possible listing of the sculpture by Historic England.

 Of course it will be obvious to everyone that we wouldn’t even be considering removal of the fountain if a developer didn’t want to build a hotel on the site of one of the smallest public open spaces in the city centre.
 We all know that there are plenty of locations in the city centre where there are still post-WWII surface car parks that would look much better with a hotel on them.
 Could anyone imagine a developer suggesting the relocation of the Queen Victoria monument in Derby Square to build a hotel or the magnificent sculpture at the centre of Exchange Flags or getting rid of all the tables and chairs in Concert Square for another hotel?
 There would rightly be a huge public outcry.
 Beetham Plaza and its fabulous fountain should be no different.